 12:10 p.m.
 Holy Eucharist with Homily (excluding National Holidays) with special noon services on Ash Wednesday, Maundy Thursday; and Good Friday.

 7:00 p.m.
-Latrobe Fellowship meets on the first Wednesday of the month for Holy Eucharist with Homily and Music
+Latrobe Fellowship meets on the first Wednesday of the month (September-June) for Holy Eucharist with Homily and Music followed by a program.

 7:45 a.m.
 Sunday: Holy Eucharist with Homily.
 A simple service without music.
 The service includes a homily (a shortened sermon).